-Finding your ideal oven helps you bake, broil and roast your culinary creations just the way you like them.
-And you’ve got options: choose from freestanding ranges, slide-in ranges, wall ovens, combination ovens, countertop ovens and commercial-style ovens.
-Then consider things like convection vs. regular cooking, gas vs. electric heat, as well as oven size and style.
-This guide will break down various types of ovens, their benefits and how to pick one that will enrich your creative process.
+Finding your ideal oven helps you bake, broil and roast your culinary creations just the way you like them, and you’ve got options: choose from freestanding ranges, slide-in ranges, wall ovens, combination ovens, countertop ovens and commercial-style ovens.
+Then, consider things like convection vs. regular cooking, gas vs. electric heat, as well as oven size and style.
+This guide will break down various types of ovens, their features and how each can enrich your creative process.

 Freestanding ranges feature a built-in backguard where the oven controls are located.
 With this backguard and finished sides, they can be installed standing alone, between cabinets or at the edge of the counter with one side exposed.
-The backguard also helps protect the wall behind the range from grease and food splatters.
-Freestanding ranges are versatile and models are available with features that run from the most basic to professionally inspired, like KitchenAid brand’s selection of freestanding ranges.
+The backguard also helps protect the wall behind the oven from grease and food splatters.

-Slide-in ranges are typically designed to slide between cabinets or other appliances to create a built-in look and feature easy-to-reach controls in the front of the range.
+Slide-in ranges are typically designed to slide between cabinets or other appliances to create a built-in look and feature easy-to-reach controls in the front of the oven.
 Since slide-in ranges do not have a backguard, they are ideal for installation in kitchen islands or against a wall that features a decorative backsplash.
 However, since many of today’s slide-in ranges have finished sides, you can now install one almost anywhere in your kitchen.
-Learn more by browsing KitchenAid® slide-in ranges.

 Slide-in ovens vs. freestanding ovens: What’s the difference?